23Wolter/Hacking_Game/public/files/README.txt

   3.1 so remember to gather all required information first

 4. once authorized, enter the killcode

+  4.1 the killcode is a sequence of numbers